AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/work_flow.md

 - 2025-10-06

-  I have done a lot of editing in my functions for configuring alerts and also printing them
+  I have done a lot of editing in my functions for configuring alerts and also printing them Finished both the function to add/configure alerts and the one to print them out

+- 2025-10-07

+  Main goal for this day is to look at error handling of what I've constructed and coded so far before continuing constructing rest of the project.
+So far I've almost completed all the basic requirments.
+  After constructing my automatic monitoring that will trigger alerts, I'll have a look at the function for logging all the results from the monitoring, might create separate class for this.